taekwonzysong/AI4Soil/README.md

-## 1. ABOUT THE REPOSITORIES
+## 1. ABOUT THIS REPOSITORY

-Title: Repositories for A Novel Numerical Method for Agro-Hydrological Modeling of Water Infiltration in Soil
+Title: A Novel Numerical Method for Agro-Hydrological Modeling of Water Infiltration in Soil

 Creators: Zeyuan Song and Zheyu Jiang

 Organization: School of Chemical Engineering, Oklahoma State University

-Description: This repository contains the Python codes and Jupyter Notebook implementation for the 1-D and 3-D case studies presented in our manuscript "A Novel Data-driven Numerical Method for Hydrological Modeling of Water Infiltration in Porous Media", which has been submitted to Chemical Engineering Science for publication.
+Description: This repository contains the Python codes for 1-D through 3-D case studies discussed in the manuscript "A Novel Data-driven Numerical Method for Hydrological Modeling of Water Infiltration in Porous Media", which has been submitted to Chemical Engineering Science journal for consideration for publication.
+It also contains the datasets used to train the neural networks and Jupyter Notebook implementation for the 1-D case study.

-Related publication: Song, Z., & Jiang, Z. (2023).
-A Novel Data-driven Numerical Method for Hydrological Modeling of Water Infiltration in Porous Media. arXiv preprint arXiv:2310.02806.

 ## 2. TERMS OF USE

-This repository is licensed under [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+This repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 ## 3. CONTENTS